Screwed Up Click: Botany Boyz

 The Botany Boyz are the rap group which included rappers Big D-E-Z, B.G.
 Duke, B.G.
-Gator, C-Note, D-Red, Lil' 3rd, Lil' Head, Pap-Pap and Will-Lean.
+Gator, C-Note, D-Red, Lil' 3rd, Pap-Pap and Will-Lean.
 One of the foremost contributors to the Houston screw scene, the group was part of the Screwed Up Click in the early to mid 1990s.
 The group name is a reference to Botany Lane in the Cloverland area of Houston where they resided.
 Their first album, Thought of Many Ways, was released on their own label, Big Shot Records, in 1997; its follow-up, Forever Botany, was released in 1999 and managed to crack the Billboard Top R&B/Hip-Hop charts at #99 in 2000 as the Houston rap scene became more popular across the US.
 Since then, the members have concentrated more on solo projects, with C-Note being the most successful.
-Since the group's creation members Big D-E-Z, Lil 3rd, Lil Head and Pap-Pap have left the group as well as member B.G.
+Since the group's creation members Big D-E-Z, Lil 3rd, and Pap-Pap have left the group as well as member B.G.
 Gator, who committed suicide on Mother's Day a year after his mom died.